 The boundary hedgerows (H1, H2, H3, H8 and H9) are to be retained and will be protected during the construction phase.
 Hedgerows H5, H6 and H7 will largely be lost under the proposals.
-However, the layout was altered to retain some of hedgerow 4 running through the centre of the site.

 These losses will be compensated through the creation of new native hedgerow along the southern and eastern site boundaries, which will create an alternative wildlife corridor and maintain connectivity around the edge of the site.
-The latest iteration includes new native species hedgerows being planted, which exceed the length of the hedgerows lost by 440m.